 The telephone interview or candidate phone screen allows the employer to determine if the candidate's qualifications, experience, workplace preferences, and salary needs are congruent with the position and your organization.

 The telephone interview saves employee time and eliminates unlikely candidates.
 While you will want to develop a customized job interview with customized questions for each position, this step helps narrow down your prospects.

 How to Prepare for the Job Interview

 The interview team was selected at your earlier recruiting planning meeting, so the interviewers have had time to prepare.
 You will want to use the list of qualities, skills, knowledge, and experience you developed for the resume screening process.

-Use this list to make sure each interviewer understands his or her role in the candidate assessment.
+Use this list to make sure each interviewer understands their role in the candidate assessment.
 Review each interviewer’s questions, too, to make sure the interview questions selected will obtain the needed information.